Class 1 E-Bikes

 Permit in all off-road areas, except:

-- Areas where biking is currently permitted (e.g. “hiking only” trails)
+- Areas where biking is not currently permitted (e.g. “hiking only” trails)

 - Alpine areas, including the Sproatt/Rainbow Alpine network above the Flank Trail.

 Note: E-bikes would be permitted on the Flank Trail.

 Note: E-bikes would be permitted on the access road connection between Lorimer Road and Alta Lake Road.

 These are classified as motorized vehicles according to forthcoming B.C. e-bike policy and as such they will be:

 - Permitted on roads, forest service roads and off-road trails with a specific motorized designation.

 Note: Currently, no trails in the Whistler area have this designation.